chrisvilla1301/Active-Directory-Lab/README.md

 Once powered on the Windows Server ISO that was selected should boot up.
 If you did not select an ISO image before here you will be promted to select one.

-Allow it to boot up and simply go through the set up / installation process. :
+Allow it to boot up and simply go through the set up / installation process.
+Installation may take a while, just allow it to do its thing. :

 <br/><img src="https://i.imgur.com/2FBCR02.png"/>